UO-CS-OER/CS211-text/Intro_to_CS/_build/html/_sources/02_Inheritance/02_1_Inheritance.md

 be used where the supertype is expected.
 This is not only possible but common.

-So far we have a simple class `Rect` and a subclass `Square`, and although we overrode many of the
+We have a simple class `Rect` and a subclass
+`Square`, and although we overrode many of the
 `Rect` methods in `Square`,
 at least one method (`area`) is inherited.
 Suppose